 Vegetables: The vegetables can be adjusted depending on your preferences.
 Vegetables that taste good roasted include onions, mushrooms, carrots, all kinds of potatoes, brussels sprouts, beets, cauliflower, broccoli, parsnips, tomatoes, eggplant, and squash.

-Vinegar: White wine vinegar, red wine vinegar, apple cider vinegar, and lemon juice can all be used.
-It can also be omited if needed.
+Vinegar: White wine vinegar, red wine vinegar, apple cider vinegar, balsamic vinegar, and lemon juice can all be used.
+It can also be omitted if needed.

 How to Make Allergy-Friendly

-Luckily, these are already vegan, gluten-free, dairy-free, nut-free, soy-free, and egg-free.
+Luckily, this festive side dish is naturally vegan, gluten-free, dairy-free, nut-free, soy-free, and egg-free.
 You can adjust the vegetables depending on your taste preferences or if certain veggies work better for your dietary preferences.

 To prevent the roasted veggies from drying out, make sure they are coated with oil before cooking.
 And do not to overcook them.
 If needed, lower the temperature to 400°F. Additionally, at the end of cooking the veggies, the vinegar will not only add flavor but will keep them from being too dry.